-- Why it’s crucial to address them promptly
+- Why you need to address them ASAP

-- What to do when you spot a ceiling leak
+- Steps to take when you spot a ceiling leak

 - Water Drips: This one is pretty obvious.
 If you see water droplets or a steady drip coming from your ceiling, you definitely have a problem.
 The source of the leak might be just above the drip or could be traveling from a different location.